Resources

 Get answers to frequently asked questions about Jewish languages, like how many languages there are and how many speakers each has.

-A selection of textual images, audio recordings, and video clips of Jewish languages, as well as resources for Passover.
+A selection of textual images, audio recordings, and video clips of Jewish languages, as well as liturgy, especially for Passover and High Holidays.

 Find books and articles about Jewish languages, including many works available for free online.

-This page presents many additional resources about Jewish languages, including endangered language initiatives, educational resources, mailing lists, syllabi, academic societies, research institutes, and online corpora.
+This page presents many additional resources about Jewish languages, including endangered language initiatives, educational resources, mailing lists, syllabi, academic societies, research institutes, online corpora, digitized writings, and sound archives.
 If you have suggestions for resources to add, you can contact us here.

 -